sonnygithub2017/cheatsheets/git_github/reset_revert_restore.md

       - If conflict, resolve it manually, then `git add <f1> <f2> <f3>` and `git revert --continue`
       - This will create a new commit that undoes the changes of the old commit
     - Push changes: `git push origin main`(github) or `git push origin HEAD:refs/for/master`(gerrit)

+### git stash
+  - remove changes from the working directory or staging and Save them in a stack
+  - scenarios: you are in the middle of a change and need to work on some urgent work. you can
+    - commit your changes (preferred)
+    - or stash your changes
+  - `git stash` - delete changes from working directory or staging and save to stack
+  - switch to another branch or work on another task
+  - `git stash pop` - apply changes back to the working directory to resume original task
+  - `git stash list` - list saved changes
+  - `git stash clear` - remove all changes from the stack